Leadership in action: IMCOM-P NCO of the Year embodies excellence

 |0

-This work, Leadership in action: IMCOM-P NCO of the Year embodies excellence [Image 2 of 2], by SPC Matthew Marcellus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Leadership in action: IMCOM-P NCO of the Year embodies excellence, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT